How Much FDI Did India Receive in 2020? A Look at the Latest Data

-Foreign direct investment (FDI) into India registered a new high in the financial year (FY) 2020-21, with total inward FDI amounting to US$81.72 billion.
-Total FDI, which includes equity, capital, and re-invested earnings, rose 10 percent against the FDI received in the previous fiscal, which was US$74.39 billion.
+Foreign direct investment (FDI) into India registered a new high in the financial year (FY) 2020-21, with total inward FDI amounting to US$81.72 billion, according to government estimates.
+Total FDI, inclusive of equity, capital, and re-invested earnings, rose 10 percent against the FDI received in the previous fiscal, at US$74.39 billion.

 According to the federal government, this increase in FDI inflow can be attributed to various facilitative measures and reforms undertaken by authorities to make India a preferred investment destination globally.
 Total FDI inflow into India grew at a compound annual growth rate (CAGR) of six percent between FY 2015-16 to FY 2019-20.